OK Go: Pandemic activities and legal dispute (2020–2023)

 In early 2020, during the beginning of the COVID-19 pandemic, Kulash and his wife fell ill with the 2019 novel coronavirus.
 After his recovery, while the band members were following stay-at-home orders at their homes, they wrote and recorded "All Together Now" and filmed a video for it over two months as a tribute to the healthcare workers battling the infection.
 The song and video were released on May 12, 2020; proceeds went to Partners in Health.
 The band uploaded several alternate music videos for "All Together Now" on YouTube, including clips sent to them by fans.

 In early 2021, the band released an acoustic cover of "This Will Be Our Year" by the Zombies, which they also covered in 2004.

-In 2021, Kulash hinted in an interview that he might do another video in zero gravity for a future song similar to "Upside Down and Inside Out".

 In 2022 and early 2023, the band became involved in a legal dispute with Minnesota company Post Consumer Brands, which registered a trademark on the phrase "OK Go!" for a new line of portable breakfast cereals.
 A lawyer for the band cited a previous collaboration between OK Go and Post as evidence that the "namejacking" was most likely intentional.
 On May 31, 2023, OK Go and Post reached a settlement, which resulted in Post abandoning its registration of the "OK Go!" name.

 And the Adjacent Possible (2024–present)

-In late 2024, OK Go announced through their newsletter that they had finished recording their then-untitled fifth album, planned for release in early 2025.
-The album's title, And the Adjacent Possible, was announced alongside with the release of the first video single from the album, "A Stone Only Rolls Downhill", on January 16, 2025.
-The album was released on April 11, 2025, along with a new music video for their song, "Love".
+In November 2024, OK Go announced through their newsletter that they had finished recording their then-untitled fifth album, planned for release in early 2025.
+The album's title, And the Adjacent Possible, was announced alongside the release of the first video single from the album, "A Stone Only Rolls Downhill", on January 16, 2025.
+The album was released on April 11 of that year, along with a new music video for their song, "Love".